 We came for the wine.
 And wine life in and around Montepulciano is all about Vino Nobile, with some Rosso di Montepulciano and Vino Novello (new wine) thrown in for good measure.
 Often thought of as a lesser offering when compared to neighboring Brunello di Montalcino, Vino Nobile does have it’s place on the lists of finer Italian wines, you just might have to try a few to find ones you really love.
 Like Brunello and Chianti Classico, Vino Nobile is made primarily from Sangiovese grapes and have to be aged two to three years in oak to reach DOCG designation.

 Rosso di Montepulciano is produced from less selective but more diverse, younger vines and not aged as long as it’s big brother, making it more abundant and less expensive.
 You might think that means that Rosso di Montepulciano is a lesser quality wine, but do some tasting, find the right producer and a wine at the right price, and you’ll never want to drink anything else.
 Promise.The requested photo source cannot be loaded at this time.
-Error: APINotFoundError Code: 400, this user does not exist
+Error: OAuthAccessTokenException Code: 400, The access_token provided is invalid.

 Avignonesi and Boscarelli are a couple of the big dogs in the area and have excellent winery tours near town and tasting rooms in Montepulciano.
 We also wandered into Contucci to hang around the barrels in an ancient stone cellar structure for a while.
 If wineries aren’t your thing (why are you reading this) then there are some excellent wine bars in town, including the the aforementioned La Bottega del Nobile.
 Not all the wines are Earth-shattering, but keep trying and you’ll find that spicy and acidic wine you’ve been looking for and you’ll end up buying a case of it for your Tuscan picnics.